ggrammatikos/AzureDemoProjects/README.md

 # AzureDemoProjects
-#This Repository is about demo projects on Azure Services.
+#This Repository is about demo projects with Azure Services.